-The company's comprehensive approach towards cybersecurity and data privacy education and training ensures that all employees are equipped with the necessary knowledge and skills to prevent, detect and respond to potential cyber-attacks and potential data privacy breaches.
+The company's comprehensive approach towards cybersecurity and data privacy education and training ensures that all employees are equipped with the necessary knowledge and skills to prevent, detect and respond to potential cyber-attacks and potential data exercises of teams from the privacy breaches.

 In addition to the regular awareness activities, OCP has defined an escalation protocol, which is communicated to all OCP employees through emails and training sessions.
 This protocol enables the implementation of a security mailbox where users are encouraged to report any suspicious event related to cybersecurity to the IT security team (Itsecurity@ocpgroup.ma).